-As we move toward getting back on the ice, it is important to ensure that we remain flexible so that we can adapt to Nova Scotia public health guidelines as they change.
-It will be important to ensure that the needs and wants of both our current and prospective players are always front of mind.
-As we move through each period, we will need to ensure that our hockey associations and leagues are equipped with the proper communication tools and given appropriate time to adjust.
-While there are going to be challenges along the way, this is an opportunity for increased collaboration and innovation for hockey in our province.
+As we prepare for the 2021-22 hockey season, it is important to ensure that we remain flexible so that we can adapt to our province's reopening plan and Public Health guidelines.

+As we move through each phase of the province's reopening plan, we will need to ensure that our hockey associations and leagues are equipped with the proper communication tools they need, and also given appropriate time to adjust.
+While there may once again be challenges along the way, this is an opportunity for increased collaboration and innovation for hockey in our province.